The Revenue Society: Membership

 The membership of the society is approximately 300 from 40 countries.
 Approximately half the members reside outside the UK.

 Officers

-The first president of the society was Robson Lowe. and the current president is David Springbett.
+The first president of the society was Robson Lowe. and another former president of the society was the late David Springbett.

 Journal

 The society is particularly noted for the quarterly The Revenue Journal (originally The Revenue Journal of Great Britain) under the long-time editorship of Clive Akerman which has won several awards at philatelic shows including Vermeil medals at España 06 and China 09.